Play 5 Complete Implementation Guide

 Step 1: Receive Webhook

-payload exactly as in the new client workflow.
+Parse the incoming webhook payload exactly as in the new client workflow.

 Step 2: Retrieve Client Record

-using the email address from the webhook
+Query your CRM using the email address from the webhook.

-HubSpot API
+HubSpot API example:

 curl -X GET "https://api.hubapi.com/contacts/v1/contact/email/john.doe@example.com/profile" \